James Bryce, 1st Viscount Bryce

-James Bryce, 1st Viscount Bryce, (10 May 1838 – 22 January 1922), was a British academic, jurist, historian, and Liberal politician.
-According to Keith Robbins, he was a widely traveled authority on law, government, and history whose expertise led to high political offices culminating with his successful role as ambassador to the United States, 1907–13.
-In that era, he represented the interests of the vast British Empire to the United States.
-His intellectual influence was greatest in The American Commonwealth (1888), an in-depth study of American politics that shaped the understanding of America in Britain and in the United States as well.
+James Bryce, 1st Viscount Bryce, (10 May 1838 – 22 January 1922), was a British academic, jurist, historian, diplomat, and Liberal politician.
+He was a widely traveled authority on law, government, and history whose expertise led to high political offices, culminating with his successful role as ambassador to the United States from 1907 to 1913.
+He entered the House of Commons in 1880, successively representing the constituencies of Tower Hamlets and South Aberdeen for the Liberal Party until 1907.
+His intellectual influence was greatest in The American Commonwealth (1888), an in-depth study of American politics that shaped public understanding of America in Britain and in the United States.
 In 1895, he chaired the Royal Commission on Secondary Education.
+Bryce was President of the Board of Trade, British envoy and ambassador to the United States; historian H.A.L.
+Fisher described him as "the most successful ambassador who has ever represented Great Britain at Washington".

 Background and education

 Bryce was born in Arthur Street in Belfast, County Antrim, in Ulster, the son of Margaret, daughter of James Young of Whiteabbey, and James Bryce, LLD, from near Coleraine, County Londonderry.
 The first eight years of his life were spent residing at his grandfather's Whiteabbey residence, often playing for hours on the tranquil picturesque shoreline.
 Annan Bryce was his younger brother.
 He was educated at Glasgow High School, where his father taught, and for a year under his uncle Reuben John Bryce at the Belfast Academy.
 From there he proceeded to the University of Glasgow, and Trinity College, Oxford.

 He was elected a fellow of Oriel College, Oxford, in 1862, without conforming to the Established Church, and may arguably be counted the first nonconformist college fellow at Oxford or Cambridge.
 He was called to the Bar, Lincoln's Inn, in 1867.
 His days studying at the University of Heidelberg under Vangerow gave him a long-life admiration of German historical and legal scholarship.
 He became a believer in "Teutonic freedom", an ill-defined concept that was held to bind Germany, Britain and the United States together.
 For him, the United States, the British Empire and Germany were "natural friends".